 - Each year, the employee must be retested and retrained, even if there were no changes.

-- The employer must keep complete records for physicals, fit testing and training.
+- The employer must keep complete records for physicals, fit testing and training for up to 30 years.

-- The written Respiratory Protection Program must identify responsible persons and competent persons.
+- The written Protection Program must identify responsible persons and competent persons.

 - To employees using respirators voluntarily, employers must provide 29 CFR 1910.134 Appendix D.

-Contact us today at (800) 344-4414 or email@example.com to discuss your unique needs and obtain a complimentary, no obligation quotation for respiratory protection services tailored to your company’s requirements.
+Contact us using our contact form, by phone at 973-366-4660 or email@example.com to discuss your unique needs and obtain a complimentary, no obligation quotation for respiratory protection services tailored to your company’s requirements.